PseudoPaul/TestProject/README.md

-This is an experiment for me to learn to use GIT please ignore this
+This is an experiment for me to learn to use Git please ignore this.
+This include some random files and code that will be deleted soon